 We rely on third party wafer foundries to fabricate the silicon wafers for all of our products.
 We also rely on third party providers to assemble, test, mark and pack a substantial portion of our products.
-It is important to have reliable relationships with all of these third party manufacturing suppliers to ensure adequate product supply to respond to customer demand.

-In addition, if we are required to transition the production of some of our products to new manufacturers, we may experience delayed product introductions, lower yields or poorer performance of our products.
-If we experience problems with product quality or are unable to secure sufficient capacity from a particular third party manufacturing supplier, or if we for other reasons cease utilizing one of those suppliers, we may be unable to secure an alternative supply for any specific product in a short time frame.
+It is important to have reliable relationships with all of these third party manufacturing suppliers to ensure adequate product supply to respond to customer demand problems with product quality or are unable to secure sufficient capacity from a particular third party manufacturing supplier, or if we for other reasons cease utilizing one of those suppliers, we may be unable to secure an alternative supply for any specific product in a short time frame.
 We could experience significant delays in the shipment of our products if we are required to find alternative third party manufacturing suppliers, which could have a material adverse effect on our business.